HIGHLIGHTS

 2026 target year

 Prada Group offers its clients a significant range of products made of alternatives to nature-based materials.
-In 2023, nylon and polyester accounted for 14% of the Group's total procurement, the majority of which has been transitioned to a recycled offer over the years.
+In 2024, nylon and polyester accounted for 14% of the Group's total procurement, with a transition to a recycled offer over the years.

-Prada Group was a pioneer in the use of recycled synthetic materials launching in 2020 Prada Re-Nylon Collection, made entirely from nylon regenerated by recycling plastics collected worldwide from oceans, fishing nets, landfills and textile fiber waste.
+The Group was a pioneer in the use of recycled synthetic materials launching in 2019 Prada Re-Nylon Collection, made entirely from nylon regenerated by recycling plastics collected worldwide from landfills, textile fiber waste and the ocean.

 ↑ top